 In order to be a truly seaworthy yacht the Riptide 55 had to be able to endure years of ocean abuse and be able to sustain hull integrity in the case of hitting a log or container at 14 knots or hitting a rock with the keel at 12 plus knots.
 In order to accomplish these requirements true base line engineering was used that combined finite element analysis along with a panel testing program that field tested the computer assumptions.
 What was apparent from the polar predictions was the extreme speeds that a yacht like the Riptide 55 can generate.
 For this reason it was decided not to use the ABS guidelines for yachts, those standards did not adequately address the speed potential of today’s modern craft.
 Instead the standards selected were ABS slamming standards for high speed military craft and Det Norske Veritas standards for high speed offshore motor craft.
 Using these standards a loading of 7.5 PSI was arrived at, approximately double ABS standards.
 To put this number into perspective, the RT55 could slam on an area of a little over a square meter in front of the keel for the life of the boat.
 These are extreme conditions found when flying off of waves in the worst conditions.
 In order to keep the panel from flexing and to provide fatigue resistance the panel specification was set at 40 PSI so that the maximum loading was not to exceed 20% of the panels specified breaking strength.
 A laminate schedule was modeled in the computer and then panels were made by the builder and tested by Gugeon Brothers to see if they met the specifications.
 The panel for the hull bottom has a core of 1″ Baltec Duracore and skins of carbon fiber and unidirectional glass.
 Upon testing of these panels a breaking strength of 54 PSI was found, well in excess of the 40 PSI specification and a number realized only in high speed power craft.
 Even more important in a panel test of 400,000 flexing cycles of 25 PSI ( half the panels breaking strength and over three times the required extreme specification) no softening was found.
 This is unprecedented.
 The next time a manufacturer makes claims about their hull’s strength ask to see the documentation for the underlying engineering assumptions, the finite element analysis and the panel testing data to back up the assumptions in the finite element analysis.
 The question becomes why make the panel so strong.
 The answer is that the panel had not only to sustain the slamming conditions at sea but with all the debris in the modern ocean it had to be able to sustain a collision with a solid object such as a log or a cargo container that had been lost off of a deck of a ship.
 Keep in mind that the RT55 is capable of speeds over 20 knots.
 The deceleration from such a hit would be dangerous enough without having to worry if the boat would disintegrate.
 As further protection from such a catastrophic situation a kevlar crash barrier laminate was added in the center 30 inches of the hull forward of the keel.
 This laminate is next to the core on both sides underneath the carbon fiber.
 This is counter to present conventional thinking which would put the kevlar on the outer laminate because of its abrasion resistance.
 What was found in the panel testing at Guegon was that the kevlar in a catasrophic hit would shatter on the outside skin because of its brittleness and the stiffness of the underlying core and laminates and even potentially holed.
 Dropping heavy metal balls on the laminate it was found that while the glass and carbon skins were breached that the laminate hung together because the kevlar as the last line of defense works in tension to absorb the energy of the of the object and while delamination occurred the laminate was not breached.
 As a belt and suspenders approach to hull integrity, integral sewage, fuel and water tanks form a double bottom in the critical areas of the boat in case of a grounding on a beach or a reef.
 The RT55 also has forward and aft semi water tight compartments to increase survivability in the case of a collision.

 While there was much attention to the hull and its integrity, the decks had many requirements put on them.
 They had to sustain heavy seas and provide a stiff lid to the whole boat.
 The deck panels on the RT55 are carbon fiber skins over a honeycomb HRT type core and then a 4 oz. layer of glass is put over the carbon fiber for fairing purposes and to add resistance to denting from dropping tools or winch handles on the deck.
 The breaking strength of these panels were over 34 PSI and more importantly when fatigue cycled no appreciable softening was found.
 Also upon failure of the panel there was a core failure not a skin delamination as is often common in a honeycomb panel.
 How did this happen?
 The lay up of the deck panels was done out of high tech materials in a fairly low tech way.
 The panels were laid up flat on a vacuum table.
 Compared to some panels they are relatively resin rich, particularly compared to those panels that use prepegs.
-What this extra resin did was to wick it self up a portion of the honeycomb section and form a “miniscus” that would lock the core in place to the skin.
+What this extra resin did was to wick itself up a portion of the honeycomb section and form a “miniscus” that would lock the core in place to the skin.
 Also because the panel was laid up flat on a vacuum table and not wrapped in place the “miniscus” was very even throughout and not pooled up on one side if laid up on a curved surface.
 That is why prepegs are often used is to prevent the pooling of resin in the honeycomb cell.
 While the panels might weigh more ( 1 lb. per sq. ft. versus .8 lbs. per sq. ft. for a prepeg panel) fatigue resistance and strength comparable to a much heavier balsa core panel was achieved for a very small incremental gain in weight.

 Hull Shape and Stability